Steadfastie/gokube/README.md

 #### Auth0 credentials for Swagger
 [The officail guide](https://auth0.com/docs/quickstart/backend/golang/interactive) does not cover a lot.
 If you require configured credentials or guidance on configuring them yourself, please feel free to contact me via any of my profile links

+ *One is always welcome to open an issue or create a discussion!*

 ## :watermelon: Docker-compose
 Execute the command within the project directory